 M.S. in Childhood Education/Special Education

-The M.S. in Childhood Education/Special Education Program is designed for candidates who have a bachelor's degree and who seek dual certification in Childhood and Special Education for grades 1-6.
+The Master of Science in Childhood Education/Special Education is designed for candidates who have a bachelor's degree and who seek dual certification in childhood and special education for grades 1-6.

 The Ralph C. Wilson, Jr. School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 - Completed in only 5 semesters (just 21 months)

 - Program is best suited for individuals who have a bachelor's degree in a discipline OTHER than education who now want to teach, such as: